Caloundra, Sunshine Coast

 APPROXIMATE TIME: 4 days

-APPROXIMATE COST OF RPL CONVERSION: 10-15 hours of flying in a larger aircraft at approx $400/hr plus 8 hours of briefings at $100/hr = $800.
+APPROXIMATE COST OF RPL CONVERSION: Up to 15 hours of flying in a larger aircraft at approx $550/hr plus 8 hours of briefings at $100/hr = $800.
 CASA Class 1 or 2 Medical approx $300.

-Step 5: Obtaining your Commercial Pilot Licence elsewhere
+Step 5: Obtaining your Commercial Pilot Licence

-• Recreational Pilot Certificate with cross-country endorsement, or RPL with cross-country and navigation endorsement
+• Recreational Pilot Certificate with cross-country endorsement, or, RPL with cross-country and navigation endorsement

 • Minimum of 100 hours of command of an aircraft

-• Completed all commercial theory subjects and passed the exams
+• Completed all 7 commercial theory subjects and passed the exams

 • Minimum of 200 hours in total before completing the CPL flight test